GoXLR-on-Linux/goxlr-utility/README.md

   * Fedora: `sudo dnf install pkgconf-pkg-config dbus-devel pulseaudio-libs`

 ### Features
-The GoXLR contains compile-time features, which can be used to enable functionality during the build process by adding `--features "a b c"` to the `cargo` command (with a, b and c being separate feature names, for example `cargo build --features "tts"`).
+The GoXLR Utility contains compile-time features, which can be used to enable functionality during the build process by adding `--features "a b c"` to the `cargo` command (with `a`, `b` and `c` being separate feature names, for example `cargo build --features "tts"`).
 These features often require separate packages to be installed, and are documented as such below.